 mount shadowman.example.com:/misc/export /misc/local

-The mount point directory on the local machine (/misc/local in the above example) must exist before this command can be executed.
+The mount point directory on local machine (/misc/local in the above example) must exist.

 In this command, shadowman.example.com is the hostname of the NFS file server, /misc/export is the directory that shadowman is exporting, and /misc/local is the location to mount the file system on the local machine.
 After the mount command runs (and if the client has proper permissions from the shadowman.example.com NFS server) the client user can execute the command ls /misc/local to display a listing of the files in /misc/export on shadowman.example.com.